-We're back in ret2win territory, but this time without the useful gadgets.
+We're back in ret2win territory, but this time with no useful gadgets.

-How will we populate the rdx register without a pop rdx?
+How will we populate critical registers without them?

-The challenge is simple: call the ret2win() function, the caveat this time is that the third argument (which you know by now is stored in the rdx register on x86_64 Linux) must be 0xdeadcafebabebeef.
-Populating this elusive register using ROP can prove more difficult than you might first think, especially in smaller binaries with fewer gadgets.
+Populating the elusive 3rd register using ROP can prove more difficult than you might expect, especially in smaller binaries with fewer gadgets.
 This can become particularly irksome since many useful GLIBC functions require three arguments.

 Start by using ropper to search for sensible gadgets, if there's no